hjwalt/flows/README.md

 1. In an ecommerce inventory handling for orders, the orders can be pre-aggregated (to a certain extent where the message size does not blow up the Kafka cluster), and final inventory check is performed one time for all the pre-aggregated orders
 2. In an event space management system, the updates against seat booking can be pre-aggregated before checking against the entire section

+### Tasks

+Long running actions are tricky to deal with in Kafka, because partitions can be blocked for uneven long running task duration.
+The solution is to use other types of message queue, such as RabbitMQ with AMQP.

 ## Limitations